ignadv1986/Comprehensive-NGS-Technical-Manual/05_Troubleshooting/06_pipeline_&_computational(ATAC-seq).md

 If expected accessible regions show weak or no signal:

-- **Biologically real ow accesibility:** Biologically true low accesibility can occur due to specific treatments or vary between cell lines, but it should be consistent across replicates.
+- **Biologically real low accessibility:** Biologically true low accesibility can occur due to specific treatments or vary between cell lines, but it should be consistent across replicates.
 - **Missing Tn5 correction:** Signal becomes blurred and less concentrated at true cut sites, sometimes (but very rarely) making it difficult to detect enrichment at such sites.

 ### Signal present but poorly defined (blurred or wide peaks)